Gout: uric acid symptoms, uric acid level, Home remedies for gout, high uric acid symptoms, high uric acid

 • Quit smoking.

-• Eat dark berries, green vegetables, brown rice, and whole-grain bread.
+• Include gout-friendly foods such as dark berries, green vegetables, brown rice, and whole-grain bread.

-• Avoid drugs that raise uric acid levels in your body.
+• Avoid drugs that raise uric acid levels.

 ijapc.com